 Armed with the same passion to educate and empower individuals with the knowledge of film and theatre production, Saleem later started the Singapore Indian Theatre & Film Explorers (S.I.T.F.E) in 2016.
 The social enterprise serves to bring people with a love for film and theatre together to guide and groom them; and to eventually provide platforms for them to perform and showcase their works.

 One group that Saleem hopes to work closely with in this organisation is the ex-convicts.
 “I feel that this group of people should be given a chance to integrate back into society and one way to do this is through the arts.
 Many of them do have the skills and talents and I’m glad that many government organisations have come on board in support of this initiative,” Saleem added.

 Having come a long way, he believes that his education in SIM GE has been instrumental in enabling him to accomplish his goals.

-“SIM gave me a lot of opportunities to grow as a person, I learned how to be bold and try new things that I would not have tried and there were good staff who were always very supportive of me.
+“SIM GE gave me a lot of opportunities to grow as a person, I learned how to be bold and try new things that I would not have tried and there were good staff who were always very supportive of me.

 “The design programme gave me the versatility to express myself in a way I am most comfortable with and I think this was a very unique and beautiful part of the programme.
-I was also given many opportunities to cultivate my leadership skills during my stay in SIM,” said Saleem.
+I was also given many opportunities to cultivate my leadership skills during my stay in SIM GE,” said Saleem.

 For those looking to ply their trade in the creative industry, Saleem’s one piece of advice is to “never stop believing in yourself”.

 “Never EVER quit believing in yourself.
-Problems are everywhere and they are also your opportunity to shine.
+Problems are everywhere and they are also your opportunities to shine.
 Be very, very observant of your surroundings as opportunities hide in places you least expect.
 Remember that in all that you choose to do, you are special and no one can ever replace you,” he said.